MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Data Collection - EColi - Nutrient Limitation.md

 ## Target Data

 - Exchange pattern
-	- If the medium is complex, we can compare the experimental exchange pattern with the ensemble average.
+	- If the medium is complex, we can compare the experimental exchange pattern with the ensemble.
 - Transcriptomic
 	- We can compare the ensemble downvectors with transcriptomic data
 		- corr of off genes